generalui/python-flask-ariadne-api-starter/README.md

 - [Git](https://git-scm.com/) To clone this repo!
 - [Docker Desktop](https://www.docker.com/products/docker-desktop) (`docker`)
 - [Visual Studio Code](https://code.visualstudio.com/) (`code`) - this is optional, but sure makes everything a lot easier.
 - A PostgreSQL server.
-See [running PostgreSQL in Docker](#running-postgres-in-docker) for more info.
+See [Running PostgreSQL in Docker](#running-postgresql-in-docker) for more info.

 ## Development